 These delicate pancakes are so delicious and incredibly light and fluffy, especially with Dorset Maple Reserve Syrup and homemade blueberry compote that after emailing our recipe to so many of our guests, we decided to make it easier for everyone and posted the recipe on our blog page.

 Lemon Ricotta and Mascarpone Pancakes • Classic Sour Cream Pancakes

 Equally as delicious, the Ricotta adds moisture, and lemon zest heightens the subtle flavor while the Blueberry-Lemon Compote completes the dish.
 This pancake recipe has now become the most asked for recipe—here’s the recipe!
 One guest recently said, “Your Sour Cream Pancakes are so light and fluffy and not nearly as heavy as the others.”
 We use less than half the amount of flour, which allows for a lighter finished pancake and yet still moist.

 Eggs Benedict Collection

-Poached eggs on toasted Vermont English muffins with your choice of interior, homemade tangy hollandaise sauce and a hint of truffle salt.
+Poached eggs, straight from the nest, on toasted Vermont English muffins with your choice of interior, homemade tangy hollandaise sauce and a hint of truffle salt.
 Our Canadian Bacon either comes Dakin Farm or from pigs that we raise on our neighbor’s property, and we often get our eggs there too—you can taste the difference!

 Traditional Eggs Benedict